evilmartians/lefthook/docs/usage.md

 Set `LEFTHOOK_VERBOSE=1` or `LEFTHOOK_VERBOSE=true` to enable verbose printing.

-### `LEFTHOOK_PATH`
+### `LEFTHOOK_BIN`

-Set `LEFTHOOK_PATH` to a location where lefthook is installed to use that instead of trying to detect it on the path or your package manager.
+Set `LEFTHOOK_BIN` to a location where lefthook is installed to use that instead of trying to detect from the it the PATH or from a package manager.

 Useful for cases when: